aitgon/wopmars/docs/content/wrapper.rst

 This manual aims to explain with simple words how to write the `tool wrappers` in order to allow a fresh Python developer to configure his own analysis workflow.
 This manual refers to the :doc:`User Manual </use>` so I recommand you to keep it open in case of blackout.

-This starting guide will allow you to understand the main mecanisms which rule **WoPMaRS**.
-It means the way WoPMaRS talks with the `tool wrappers` you are using to understand their role in the workflow in terms of input and output parameters.
+This starting guide will allow you to understand the main mecanisms which rule **WopMars**.
+It means the way WopMars talks with the `tool wrappers` you are using to understand their role in the workflow in terms of input and output parameters.

 To illustrate the necessary conditions to build a correct `Toolwrapper`, we will use some kind of *TO DO* task list to prevent forgetting steps.
 The order doesn't matter but, I insist, each step is essential.